Zeo-shark/Kalabhoomi-Odisha-HackNITR/README.md

-# KalaBhoomiOdisha
+# Kalabhoomi Odisha
-KalaBhoomiOdisha is a mobile(Android) App.
+KalaBhoomi Odisha is a mobile(Android) App.